Amit-Saha98/Snake-and-Apple-Game/README.md

 # Snake and Apple Game

 Remake of the retro game Snake Byte where the goal is to guide the Snake to eat all the apples in their correct order.
-Made implementing various concepts of OOPs and ArrayList.
+Made implementing various concepts of OOPs and Arrays.

 # Implimentaion